Namib Desert, Namibia

 Researchers investigate the conundrum: If Earth’s temperatures are getting warmer and sea ice in the Arctic has been shrinking fast, why then is sea ice in the Antarctic slowly increasing?

 Nepal Sentinel 1-A Data Now Available from Alaska Satellite Facility DAAC

 This Sentinel-1A synthetic aperture radar (SAR) image is one of many Nepal products now available from the ASF DAAC.
 Kathmandu is a light area on the right.
 Two days after the April 25 earthquake, ASF accomplished a week’s worth of work in a matter of hours to make Sentinel-1A Nepal data and imagery available online, under a new agreement between the European Space Agency (ESA) and NASA.

 Webinar - Redesigning Giovanni: More Data, More Plots, Faster Results

 Join us on Wednesday, 6 May, 2 - 3PM ET to learn how to easily access, visualize and download many of NASA's Earth science data sets using the redesigned NASA Giovanni-4 Tool.
 Key features and functionality of the Giovanni-4 design concept and an overview of the Federated Giovanni Project will be showcased!

-The EOSDIS is pleased to announce a new EOSDIS data user profile series: “Who uses NASA Earth science data?”
-These features highlight our diverse end-user community worldwide and show you not only how these data are being used for research and applications, but also where these data are being used -- from the plains of West Texas to the Sea of Oman and everywhere in between.
+EOSDIS' “Who uses NASA Earth science data?” user profile series highlights our diverse end-user community worldwide and show you not only how these data are being used for research and applications, but also where these data are being used -- from the plains of West Texas to the Sea of Oman and everywhere in between.
 You’ll also learn where you can download the data sets in each feature.
 We’re excited to share our data user’s experiences with you!